ngspipes/main/docs/ToolsRepository.md

   }
 ```

-**Listing 3.4:**
+**Listing 3.4: JSON schema for declaring the filenames of the configurators  for a given tool.**

 ###  Tool Configurators

 As depicted in the previous schema, the file `Configurators.json` includes all the name of the files that corresponds to possible configurators for a given tool.
 Thus, for each file name included in `onfigurators.json` it exists a corresponding JSON file with the specific configuration.
 In our repository example and thus in our support implementation, the files for each specific configuration appears at the root of each tool directory ( please, see the a [tool directory example](https://github.com/ngspipes/tools/tree/master/Blast)).
-The format of this file is given by the following JSON schema:
+The format of this file is given by the JSON schema defined in Listing 3.5.

 ```
 {